 The Epic of Gilgamesh was the basic archetype for nearly all epic stories that came after, including literature, movies, and video games, especially role-playing games.

-Gilgamesh is also the basic archetype for most heroes and superheroes in history, though he may also be considered the first anti-hero in history; due to the differing morals of his day, many of his traits can be deemed both heroic and anti-heroic at the same time.
+As the first mythological superhero in history, Gilgamesh has superhuman powers, and is the basic archetype for most heroes and superheroes in history.
+He may also be considered the first anti-hero in history; due to the differing morals of his day, many of his traits can be deemed both heroic and anti-heroic at the same time.

 Video game appearances